ydzat/GitForWriter/ENHANCED_LATEX_FEATURES.md

    xelatex -no-shell-escape document.tex
    ```

-   **This extension should use `-no-shell-escape` by default for all compilations.** Users who need shell-escape for specific use cases can enable it manually in their settings.
+   **Note:** This extension does *not* currently enforce `-no-shell-escape` by default for all compilations.
+Users should manually ensure this flag is set for secure compilation.
+Those who need shell-escape for specific use cases can enable it manually in their settings.

 3. **Avoid or allow-list safe LaTeX packages**.
 Dangerous packages include:
    - `shellesc` - Enables shell command execution